 - Further conditions, including limitations, based upon national law related to the Processing of genetic data, biometric data or data concerning health.

-Spirotech SRD Group Ltd will adopt all necessary measures to ensure that the Personal Data it collects and Processes is complete and accurate in the first instance, and is updated to reflect the current situation of the Data Subject.
+Spirotech Group Ltd will adopt all necessary measures to ensure that the Personal Data it collects and Processes is complete and accurate in the first instance, and is updated to reflect the current situation of the Data Subject.